-The AMC Group (the "Group") comprises Amalgamated Metal Corporation PLC ("AMC" or the "Company"), a public company limited by shares, incorporated in England and Wales with its registered office at Level 35, 110 Bishopsgate, London EC2N 4AY, and its subsidiaries.
+The Group comprises Amalgamated Metal Corporation PLC ("AMC" or the "Company"), a public company limited by shares, incorporated in England and Wales with its registered office at Level 35, 110 Bishopsgate, London EC2N 4AY, and its subsidiaries.

 2. Basis of preparation and consolidation